-Fertilizing:If fertilizing is necessary, a side dressing of a high nitrogen (first number on the N-P-K scale), lower phosphate (second number on the N-P-K-scale) is
+Fertilizing:If fertilizing is necessary, a side dressing of high nitrogen (the first number on the N-P-K scale), lower phosphate (the second number on the N-P-K-scale) is

 recommended when the plant is almost a third of the way through the season.

-- Bitter flavor is often due to hot weather.
+- The bitter flavor is often due to hot weather.